Njugen/tabflower/README.md

         }
     }

-    export default TabsView
+    export default TabsView``
-``

 The parent classes of __TabManagementModule__ and __TabsView__ (__Module__ and __View__ respectively) are components themselves.
-Creating parent classes for components are seldom necessary.
-In Tabeon however, there will be many modules, views and modals components which use common features stored in the parents.
+Creating parent classes for components are seldom necessary in React.
+In the Tabeon user interface however, there will be many modules, views and modals components which use common features stored in the parent classes.

-Creating a basic single component in React, with no regards to Tabeon, is explained here: https://reactjs.org/docs/components-and-props.html
+Creating a basic single, independent component in React, with no regards to common features in other components, is explained here: https://reactjs.org/docs/components-and-props.html

 #### Important files